Who is Lin Yu‑ting? Taiwan’s Olympic boxer who failed a gender eligibility test

 Editor

-Lin Yu-ting is scheduled to fight at the Olympics following the controversy surrounding fellow boxer Imane Khelif’s campaign so far at Paris 2024.
+Lin Yu-ting will fight for gold at the Olympics amid the controversy surrounding herself and fellow boxer Imane Khelif’s campaign at Paris 2024.

-Khelif returns on Saturday following her boxing match with Angela Carini, which saw the Italian quit just 46 seconds into her round-of-16 bout after one significant punch.
+Khelif has advanced to the gold medal bout following her initial fight with Angela Carini, which saw the Italian quit just 46 seconds into her round-of-16 bout after one significant punch.

-And now Lin, the Taiwanese boxer and two-time world champion, will add to the debate, having also been disqualified from the women’s World Championships in New Delhi last year after failing to meet the gender eligibility criteria of the International Boxing Association (IBA).
+And now Lin, the Taiwanese boxer and two-time world champion, has also reached the gold medal fight after victory over Yildiz Kahraman, having also been disqualified from the women’s World Championships in New Delhi last year after failing to meet the gender eligibility criteria of the International Boxing Association (IBA).

 The IOC has defended its decision to allow both boxers to compete at Paris 2024, having stripped the IBA of its recognition last year over governance and finance issues, before the Olympic body opted to run the boxing competition in Paris itself.